mavas/mavas/writings/RecentProblems.md

 ## The OpenCourt Project

 OpenCourt is a web site that lets users create/operate/conduct virtual criminal/civil court cases.
+It's essentially a case management system.
 The project also features a *simulation* component, which uses a separate asynchronous service which periodically sends text messages and emails to users - at the appropriate time - so that it lets the users really **feel**, in real time, the events portrayed in the court cases.
 The intent is that it lets people create court cases and be lawyers or judges within those court cases without actually going to or dealing with a real/legal court.

 - **High quality search functionality**.
 This is very important, as the vast majority of the content is just text, and is always related to events in time, and you would want to search it.
 [Whoosh](https://github.com/mchaput/whoosh) will be used.